top of page

 The incidence of hyponatremia ranges from 0% (in New Zealand and South Africa) up to 13% (in USA) and is associated with excessive fluid intake habits.
 Gaining weight during exercise as a result of fluid intake is a risk factor for hyponatremia.
 Cases of hyponatremia in local athletes have been seen in endurance running events (Tan et al., 2016) (Tan et al., 2016) (Tan et al., 2017) (Lee et al., 2011).
 Generally, if participants drink according to a regime, the rate of hyponatraemia appears to be higher, whereas if they drink according to their thirst, the rate of hyponatraemia appears to be lower (HewButler et al., 2006).
 Signs and symptoms of acute hyponatremia overlap with those of exertional heat stroke.

 EAH is less well known a condition amongst the public (and many sports people) than dehydration.
 In hot and humid conditions, keeping cool (as conditions may permit) is a valuable tool to mitigate the risks of over-hydration.
+For a comprehensive list of scientific studies that relate to hyponatremia, learn more here.

 If heat stress and hydration is your interest, consider learning about (and following on socials) Singapore's own Heat Resilience & Performance Centre at the Yong Loo Yin School of Medicine, NUS.